Nannigalaxy/video-3d-reconstruction-gsplat/README.md

 # Video to 3D Gaussian Splatting Pipeline

 This repository provides a streamlined pipeline for converting videos into 3D Gaussian Splatting models using COLMAP for Structure-from-Motion (SfM) and Speedy-Splat for model training.

+-> [Blog post](https://www.wirelog.net/posts/2025-04-26-video-to-3dgs/) where I have shared my experience.

 <img src="doc_images/demo.gif"/>